arthurwpessoa/ASST-INCA1/README.md

 $dbpass = "root";
  ```

-2. Move the REST API application to the Apache server:  /cloned_dir/api folder to the php server instance /apache_install_dir/htdocs/zerowaste/api
+2. Move the REST API application to the Apache server:  /cloned_dir/api and /cloned_dir/assets folders to the php server instance /apache_install_dir/htdocs/zerowaste/api

 3. Test if the applicaton is running by accessing some of the zero waste api end-points.
 You should see a reply from the rest api with an authentication required message. e.g: http://localhost/zerowaste/api/orders/*